-About The Gallery
+About The Thiel Gallery

-The building was designed by Ferdinand Boberg specifically to house banker and art patron Ernest Thiel’s magnificent art collection and was completed in 1907.
+The building was designed by Ferdinand Boberg specifically to house the banker and art patron Ernest Thiel’s magnificent art collection and was completed in 1907.
 The Thiel Gallery also served as Ernest Thiel's home from 1907 to 1924 and has remained largely unaltered ever since.

 The upper floor was designed in accordance with Thiel’s own proposal of two large rooms “whose walls would be covered with paintings”.
 These two rooms, as well as the grand Munch room, all have glass roofs that admit daylight.

 The tower room contains Friedrich Nietzsche’s death mask and prints by Edvard Munch.

 The collection, the building and the garden form a beautiful entity.